ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

                 be changed in next release), just replaces appropriate bases with `N's, then this option affects scoring as well.

-    --input-max-alt=count
+    --input-max-amb=count
-    -a count    Maximal number of alternative versions of window (based on ambiguous bases) allowed for read to be hashed.
-If oligoFAR fails to find window containing this or lower number of alternatives for a read, the read is ignored.
-For example, ATSNAGATAG has 8 alternatives (4 [for N] * 2 [for S]).
+    -a count    Maximal number of ambiguous bases in a window allowed for read to be hashed.
+If oligoFAR fails to find window containing this or lower number of ambiguities for a read, the read is ignored.

     --fasta-max-alt=count
-    -A count    Maximal number of alternative versions of a window (based on ambiguous bases) on database side for the window to be used to perform hash lookup and seed an alignment.
+    -A count    Maximal number of ambiguous bases in a window on a subject side for the window to be used to perform hash lookup and seed an alignment.

     --phrap-cutoff=score
     -P score    Phrap score for which and below bases are considered as